moves-rwth/storm-project-starter-cpp/README.md

 The answer should be yes.

 ## What is next?
-You are all set to implement your own tools on top of storm.
+You are all set to implement your own tools on top of Storm.
-Feel free to contribute your new algorithms to storm, such that others can enjoy them.
+Feel free to contribute your new algorithms to Storm, such that others can enjoy them.